-Lima beans, also known as butter beans, are the seeds of the legume Phaseolus lunatus or Phaseolus limensis.
-Lima beans are a significant dietary source of copper, fiber, manganese and molybdenum.
-Lima beans also are a dietary source of folate, iron, magnesium, protein, vitamin B1 (thiamin) and vitamin B6 (pyridoxine), as well as a small amount of the phytoestrogens coumestrol and genistein.
+Lima beans are the seeds of the legume Phaseolus lunatus or Phaseolus limensis.
+Lima beans are a significant dietary source of fiber, manganese and molybdenum.
+They are also a source of copper, folate, iron, magnesium, protein, thiamin (B1) and pyridoxine (B6), as well as a small amount of the phytoestrogens coumestrol and genistein.

 Lima beans have been shown to have antioxidant, antimicrobial, antifungal, antibacterial and hypoglycemic actions, as well as improving cholesterol.
 Lima beans should not be consumed raw since raw lima beans contain cyanide compounds.
 The cyanide is released as gas when the beans are cooked, rendering the beans safe to eat.